 - Free gifts: “Order today and receive special gift with purchase”

 The placement of these countdowns can vary.
 Put them on a PDP for a specific product, include them in pop-ups, remind shoppers of time limits via infobars — anything that will catch a shopper’s attention at the moment he is contemplating a purchase decision.
 And remember that you can always A/B test placements to maximize your purchase metrics.

 Another way to drive urgency is to create a sense of scarcity for a product that someone is interested in, letting the shopper know that it may not be available when she returns.
 Noting that there are limited quantities available with a simple message such as “only 2 items left in stock” is the most obvious way to indicate scarcity.
-But when that isn’t an option, letting shoppers know that demand is high via creative badging is also an option.
+But when that isn’t an option, letting shoppers know that demand is high via creative badging is also a possibility.

 Badging allows you to showcase relevant metrics for a product in real time.
 For example, in the image below, the retailer displays the number of visitors who have viewed each product on the category page that day.
 With this approach, the retailer is not only providing social proof to shoppers who are on the fence about purchasing, but also showcasing the product’s popularity and thus its high demand.
 When shoppers see that many others are looking at a product, they may be more willing to purchase now to avoid missing their chance if that product were to sell out.

 The key to badging is to be creative with the metrics featured and the time windows used, particularly for sites with lower traffic.
 After all, it will not be very persuasive for a shopper to see that only one or two people have viewed the product recently.
 For sites with large volumes of traffic, the time window can be small: such as in the last hour, half hour, 10 minutes or even right now.
 For lower traffic sites, the number of views or purchases in the last hour, day or week can work just as well.